apache/causeway-site/content/reference/value-types.md

 *Isis* itself also provides a number of its own value types.
 These are all in the `org.apache.applib.value` package:

+-   `Blob` : binary large object (eg image), also includes metadata about the data (specifically the filename and mime type)

+-   `Clob` : character large objects (eg XML file), also includes metadata about the data (specifically the filename and mime type)

 -   `Color`

 -   `Date` (date only), `DateTime` (date and time) and `Time` (time only)